What are the differences between the CSB graduate program and the Biology or Biological Engineering graduate programs?

-All interested students are strongly encouraged to apply.
+All interested students in their senior year of undergraduate school and above are strongly encouraged to apply.
 Successful applicants will have exemplary grades and significant research experience.
 A good fit between a student's interests and the goals of the program is essential, and evidence of this is sought in applications.

 Is financial support available?

 Yes.
-Students in the CSB Ph.D. program can expect to be funded (tuition plus stipend) for their entire time in the program, contingent on satisfactory progress, regardless of financial means or citizenship.
+Students in the CSB Ph.D. program can expect to be funded (tuition, health insurance, plus stipend) for their entire time in the program, contingent on satisfactory progress, regardless of financial means or citizenship.
 Funding is through graduate research assistantships, teaching assistantships, training grant support, and/or graduate fellowships.

 CSB seems to cover a very broad intellectual landscape.
 How will I decide which courses to take?

 The CSB Graduate Committee is composed of faculty from multiple departments, including Biology, Biological Engineering, and Electrical Engineering & Computer Science.
 Students will be assigned individual academic advisors upon their arrival at MIT, and the entire committee is committed to helping each student plan a program that provides breadth in computational and systems biology as well as depth in their particular area of interest.

 Can I have two thesis advisors in the CSB Program?

 Yes.
 Students are encouraged to set up collaborations and to establish relationships with faculty having diverse areas of expertise.
 The success of co-advising relationships depends on the specific nature of the project being considered, and this should be discussed with the CSB Graduate Committee.
 With a common goal, joint mentorship has the potential to stimulate ground-breaking research that would not be possible with a single advisor.